FLORAL ARRANGEMENT CONSTRUCTION

 Bouquet Construction Basics

 - If you are using a bouquet holder with floral foam you will need to cut the stems of all the flowers short.
 This will help you insert them into the foam without blocking other interfering stems.
-You would also need to use floral adhesive to make sure the bouquet was secure.
-You surely do not want to walk down the aisle with your bouquet falling apart.
+You may also need to use floral adhesive to make sure the bouquet is secure and prevent flowers from falling from the base.

 - If you are making a hand tied bouquet you will need floral tape.
 Bundle a rotation of flowers together and use floral tape to secure the flowers in sections.
 Keep building on your design.
 Outlining the bouquet with greens will create a finished look similar to arrangements for centerpieces.